-As of January 1, 2024, the Financial Crimes Enforcement Network (FinCEN) is requiring basic information by many corporations, limited liability companies (LLCs), partnerships, trusts, and other legal entities in hopes of preventing money laundering shell accounts.
+The Financial Crimes Enforcement Network (FinCEN) was going to require basic information by many corporations, limited liability companies (LLCs), partnerships, trusts, and other legal entities in hopes of preventing money laundering shell accounts.
+But the roll-out of this rule has changed many times.

 CNS Licensing is here to help break this down and possibly handle this process on your behalf.